 This amounts to the destruction of around 4.1 million hectares of forest each year in the name of our paper obsession.

 At Paper on the Rocks we do not find this acceptable.
 Do you?
 Not sure?
-Read on to discover why we want to put an end to deforestation and the polluting pulp and paper industry.
+Read on to discover why we want to put an end to deforestation and create a healthy paper industry.